 Now, even though you're asking at the right time and in the right way, there's always a chance the user will still say no. Let's look at what to do when a user denies your permission request.

-3. Make it easy to return after denying a permission request
+3. Make it easy for users to deny a permission request—and change their minds

 Making permissions optional goes a long way toward building trust and putting users at ease.
 Some users will inevitably deny a permission request, and it's essential you handle those denials effectively.